eugnsp/library/cpp/patterns_and_idioms.md

 #### Execute-around object

 > Execute-around object idiom abstracts the execution of a pair of actions that surround a sequence of statements, or a single action that follows a sequence.
-This idiom is also known by the name of Resource acquisition is initialization (RAII).
+This idiom is also known by the name of scope guard and resource acquisition is initialization (RAII).

 :memo: